GrayHatGuy/picopasco/readme.md

 four liquid reservoirs using relay triggered solenoid valves for mixing water with up to three nutrients.
 User inputs nutrient tank capacity, target EC/TDS, nutrient mix ratios, and mixt interval then the system automatically mixes and fills the tank.
 Mix may also be triggered externally for point of use.
 - ### water quality
 The tds/ec sensor can be used as a continuous monitor to ensure the water quality is within the target range and compensate for drift by adding water or nutrients.
-- ### irrigation
+- ### irrigation*
-moisture sensor monitors the grow media and can trigger a watering.
-The nutrient mix can then be used to irrigate multiple grow mediums like hydroponic, aquaponic, or terrestial systems. _requires additional relays and irrigation pump or valve_
+moisture sensor monitors the grow media and can trigger irrigation.
+The nutrient mix can then be used to irrigate multiple grow mediums like hydroponic, aquaponic, or terrestial systems.
-- ### air quality
+- ### air quality*
-includes temperature, humidity, C02, and volatile organic chemical (VOC) sensors. _requires additional relays_
+includes temperature, humidity, C02, and volatile organic chemical (VOC) sensors.
+**present state only include closed loop feedback for mixing additional relays may be added to control irrigation, air quality, and/or lighting*

 - ### power
   * #### specifications